cssinjs/styled-jss/README.md

 })
 ```

-### With base style sheet
+### With base Style Sheet

-Using base style sheet we can share classes between styled primitives.
+Using base Style Sheet we can share classes between styled primitives.

 ```js
 import Styled from 'styled-jss'